Queuevius/Needpedia/README.md

 - commit your code in branch
 - Submit a PR in the main repo
 - Your code would be reviewed by then would be deployed on staging server for testing, and if everything was fine it should be deployed on production server

+<Admin notes:
+-Use admin accounts whenever possible (they're the most up to date).
+-To see private, public, or moderated posts, use a colon (IE: "private:", "public:", or "moderated:")